haberdashPI/navy_wordstream/README.md

 If the experiment gets interrupted, the program will report an offset number.
 This number is also saved on each line of the data recorded during the experiment.
-You can use this number to run_wordstream.jl starting from somewhere in the middle of the expeirment.
+You can use this number to run_wordstream.jl starting from somewhere in the middle of the experiment.